goldsborough/Writer-Tutorial/Part-3/part-3.md

     allButton = QtGui.QPushButton("Replace all",self)
     allButton.clicked.connect(self.replaceAll)

 Next, we create two radio buttons that'll enable the user to switch between regular expression finding mode and normal, plain-text, finding mode.
-We make them class members because we need to access their states later on and connect their `toggled` signals to slot functions, as for the buttons:
+We make them class members, because we need to access their states later on, and connect their `toggled` signals to slot functions, as for the buttons above:

     # Normal mode - radio button
     self.normalRadio = QtGui.QRadioButton("Normal",self)